-Assuming all the requirements of the section are met, the entitlement to a foreign tax rebate under section 6quin arises in the year of assessment in which the South African-sourced service income (in respect of which foreign taxes are withheld or payable, as appropriate) is included in the resident's South African taxable income.
+Assuming all the requirements of the section are met, the entitlement to a foreign tax rebate under section 6quin arises in the year of assessment in which the South African-source service income (in respect of which foreign taxes are withheld or payable, as appropriate) is included in the resident's South African taxable income.
 This is apparent from the wording of section 6quin(1).

-The foreign taxes may, however, be incurred in an earlier year of assessment, the same year of assessment or in a subsequent year of assessment to that in which the South African-sourced service income is included in the resident's taxable income.
-The entitlement to the rebate does not arise in the year of assessment in which the foreign taxes are withheld or payable (depending on whether or not South Africa has a tax treaty with the foreign country) but arises, as noted above, when the South African-sourced service income is included in taxable income.
+The foreign taxes may, however, be incurred in an earlier year of assessment, the same year of assessment or in a subsequent year of assessment to that in which the South African-source service income is included in the resident's taxable income.
+For example, the foreign tax may only be withheld or payable when the South African-source service income is paid by the foreign payer, whereas the relevant income may have already been included in the resident's taxable income in an earlier year of assessment when it accrued to the resident.
+The entitlement to the rebate in these circumstances does not arise in the year of assessment in which the foreign taxes are withheld or payable (depending on whether or not South Africa has a tax treaty with the foreign country) but arises, as noted above, when the South African-source service income is included in the resident's taxable income.

-Foreign taxes that are withheld or become payable (as appropriate) in an earlier or the same year of assessment must be taken into account in the calculation of the amount of the rebate under section 6quin in the year of assessment in which the related South African-sourced service income is received by or accrues to the resident.
+Foreign taxes that are withheld or become payable (as appropriate) in an earlier or the same year of assessment must be taken into account in the calculation of the amount of the rebate under section 6quin in the year of assessment in which the related South African-source service income is received by or accrues to the resident.
 However, a question arises as to what happens when the foreign tax liability is only withheld or becomes payable (as appropriate), or is increased or reduced, in a later year of assessment.

-The foreign taxes that are withheld or become payable in a later year of assessment but before the taxpayer has submitted the return and been assessed must be taken into account in the year of assessment in which the relevant income has been included in the resident's taxable income.
+The foreign taxes that are withheld or become payable in a later year of assessment but before the taxpayer has submitted the return and been assessed, must be taken into account in the year of assessment in which the relevant income has been included in the resident's taxable income.
 However, if the foreign tax is only withheld or becomes payable after the relevant return has been submitted and assessed, then SARS will need to issue a reduced assessment under section 93 of the TA Act taking into account the time periods stipulated in section 99 of that Act.